wp-plugins/add-link-to-copied-text/readme.txt

 You can visit our <a href="http://dev.fellowtuts.com/add-link-to-copied-text-plugin/">Add Link to Copied Text page</a> to check available options with this powerful plugin.

 We have tested this plugin with all major browsers including chrome, firefox, opera, safari and IE version 7 to 11.

+The plugin is available in the following languages:

+* English
+* Spanish

+If you have a translation please send it us and we would be glad to include it for everyone to use!

 <strong>Don't forget to refresh the page before you copy content to see it in action after making any change in this plugin settings</strong>.